NobleSpartan6/VegasVelocityScript/README.md

 Vegas 14+ Velocity Script

 MAGIX Vegas 14+ Script that saves editors time by automating the repetitive task of placing the same velocity envelops and placing the points
-Originally created by Str0kd/Robin Walberg for Vegas Pro 13 His video: https://youtu.be/xRfC5eHK4IU
+Originally by Str0kd/Robin Walberg for Vegas Pro 13 His video: https://youtu.be/xRfC5eHK4IU